cesarghali/OS-Fingerprinting/README.md

 Furthermore, to protect against Banner Grabbing, the banner information in the source code of the Apache Web Server is modified, recompiled and reinstalled it.
 In addition, a script is written to change the Linux default TCP/IP stack parameters to avoid getting fingerprinted.

+You can run the attack tool by issuing the following command:

+> ./ofp_detect

 References
 ----------
 Imad Elhajj, American University of Beirut, <a href="http://staff.aub.edu.lb/~ie05/" target="_new">More</a>.